 In addition, upon completion of this module you should be able to:

-1. Deliver and evaluate informative and engaging lectures and presentations on anatomy;
+1. Deliver and evaluate informative and engaging learning sessions and presentations on anatomy;

 2. Apply teaching skills to construct interactive tutorials and practical sessions;

-3. Develop and critically analyze course materials and learning aids;
+3. Develop and critically analyse course materials and learning aids;

 5. Develop and appraise formative and summative assessment strategies.

-The module will be assessed by coursework at the trainee’s institution and at the residential course (in addition, formative knowledge tests and other assessment opportunities will be made available).
-Coursework will include Teaching/Assessmentassignments (e.g. devising examinations and criteria for marking essays) and written reports from the trainee’s mentor indicating satisfactory completion of the distance-learning element of the module.
+The module will be assessed by coursework at the trainee’s institution and by the reflective portfolio, submitted monthly to the ATP assessor.
+Coursework will include teaching and assessment assignments (e.g. devising examinations and criteria for marking essays), dissection assignments, and written reports from the trainee’s mentor indicating satisfactory completion of the distance learning element of the module.
 Satisfactory completion is also required of the reflective learning portfolio in order to attend the residential school.
+An electronic copy of the portfolio, including dissection photographs, is brought to the residential summer school for evaluation.